 I was inspired to update an old pine cone wreath into a Santa holiday wreath when I saw a Halloween project on Pinterest.
 It turned out better than imagined.
-I love the look of the painted pine cones and how the light reflects off the glossy surface.
+I love the look of the red painted pine cones and how light reflects off the glossy surface.

 The black ribbon and big gold buckle complete the Santa look of this holiday wreath.

-How to make a Pine Cone Santa Wreath
+How to Make a Pine Cone Santa Wreath

 - wreath form (foam, metal, wood, or vine)

 - red spray paint (I used Krylon Deep Cherry)

 - wide black ribbon (wired ribbon works best for shaping the bow)

 - wire or twist-tie (optional for connecting bow to wreath)

 Begin attaching large pine cones to the front and sides of your wreath form with hot glue.
 Fill in the gaps with smaller pine cones until it’s nice and full.
 Be sure that the wreath sits flat so it will hang flat against a surface.